 14. Mycellium superfoam – advances in biodegradable packaging

-This is a low cost product, which unlike polystyrene foam packaging, does not waste natural resources and has the further major advantage of being 100% biodegradeable.
+This is a low-cost product, which unlike polystyrene foam packaging, does not waste natural resources and has the further major advantage of being 100% biodegradable.

-Ecovative are now undertaking further research into other applications – particularly in buildings creating a ‘Mushroom Tiny House’ to assess the building insulation properties of their product.
+Ecovative is now undertaking further research into other applications – particularly in buildings creating a ‘Mushroom Tiny House’ to assess the building insulation properties of their product.

-Although it was first developed in the 1980’s, it is only commercially viable now.
-Nanocellulose is made from woodpulp, a basic material we have used for centuries in papermaking.
+Although it smartphone in the 1980s, it is only commercially viable now.
+Nanocellulose is made from wood pulp, a basic material we have used for centuries in papermaking.
 But this is no paper, it is a very lightweight material that is eight times stronger than stainless steel and surprisingly it is a good conductor of electricity.
-With such versatile properties it’s no wonder it has been described as the ‘world’s hottest supermaterial’.
+With such versatile properties, it’s no wonder it has been described as the ‘world’s hottest supermaterial’.

 This product has so many brilliant attributes that to list all its potential applications would take forever.
 Those most relevant to us in the design industry include:

-All this and its 100% biodegradeable too – this really is a wonder material that will change the way we manufacture in the future.
+All this and it's 100% biodegradable too – this really is a wonder material that will change the way we manufacture in the future.
 Its possibilities will only be limited by our imagination.